-A fork splice connects so many different rebars that some rebar locations are determined by space available for the rebar hooks.
-When inserting the lower rebars, leave room between the verticals for the hooks of the upper rebar (Figure 23b).
+A fork splice connects so many different rebars that some rebar locations will be determined by space available for the rebar hooks.
+When inserting the lower rebars, leave room for the hooks of the upper rebar (Figure 23b).

 Figure 23 Spliced forks: a- hooks overlap at corner; b- Minimum size for a fork open splice.